 In terms of airlines that were affected the most by these types of incidents, Delta Airlines comes up on top with 29 incidents followed by Southwest with 36, United with 23, and American Airlines with 10.
 Other airlines have less than 10 reported incidents in the given period.

-Furthermore, power banks and rechargeable batteries are only allowed in the carry-on luggage, and they’re not admissible in the checked-in luggage.
+Furthermore, power banks and rechargeable batteries are only allowed in carry-on luggage, and they’re not admissible in checked-in luggage.
 This is due to the increased danger of an accidental fire that would happen in the cargo area of the plane as opposed to the passenger area.
-We discussed this topic in more detail here.

 As it seems from the FAA report, battery-related incidents are on the increase.
 This means that they might become more heavily regulated and current rules might be more intensely enforced.
 So airline passengers should be mindful whenever they travel with any type of rechargeable Li-ion battery.